 That turns out to be totally wrong.

-Uh and uh I'm not sure.
+And I'm not sure.

-What about the claim because they're claiming that you did have contact with and uh a high ranking Trump official uh about this whatever information you were getting, but it wasn't anything you were ever able to confirm, is that correct?
+Because they're claiming that you did have contact with a high-ranking Trump official about this, whatever information you were getting, but it wasn't anything you were ever able to confirm.

-Uh I got an email from somebody in the Trump campaign about uh Assange's public press conference, and I responded with two things from that morning's uh media, both of which were public information that uh that Assange was concerned about his personal security, the Guardian reported that, and that there would be weekly disclosures for every week from October 1st to the election.
+I got an email from somebody in the Trump campaign about Assange's public press conference, and I responded with two things from that morning's media, both of which were public information, that Assange was concerned about his personal security.

 Politico had reported that five hours earlier.

-So again, no inside information.
+So, again, no inside information.

 I do think there are some in the Trump campaign who have been pressured to bear false witness against me, and that will be proven at trial.